 Initiates a plug or pull operation (legacy name used to preserve compatibility between Torridon modules).
+This is done by changing the HOT\SWAP bit, register 0x00 bit 0.
 This is the master control for all switches on the card.
+The same action can be performed by writing this bit directly.

-The command will fail if you order a power up when the module is already in the connected state and vice versa as the action cannot be performed.
+The command will fail if you order a power up when the module is already in the connected state and vice-versa as the action cannot be performed.